zxl2014swjx/HAPS/README.md

 # HAPS
 The codes and files are for the study of HAPS (Human Antigen Presentation Score).

+**Title:**
+Assessment of human leukocyte antigen-based neoantigen presentation to determine pan-cancer response to immunotherapy

 **Running title:**
 HLA neoantigen presentation-based ICI response prediction